ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 When we measure a quantity, say the length of a pencil, we will never be able to measure the **true value** of the length.
 Instead, if we are careful and thoughtful in our measurement, we will get a length close to the true length, our **best estimate**.
 The most honest way to report our measurement to others is to provide our best estimate and a window of values in which the true length might fall.
 This window is called our **uncertainty**.
 We would typically write down the length of the pencil in the following format.

 $$
-62.33 \pm 0.05 \text{ cm}
+15.33 \pm 0.05 \text{ cm}
 $$

-The 62.33 cm is our best estimate, and the 0.05 cm is our estimate of the uncertainty.
-We are saying that our best guess at the true length of the rod is 62.33cm but the true length is most likely between 62.28cm and 62.38cm.
+The 15.33 cm is our best estimate, and the 0.05 cm is our estimate of the uncertainty.
+We are saying that our best guess at the true length of the pencil is 15.33cm but the true length is most likely between 15.28cm and 15.38cm.

 :::Note
 Uncertainty is unavoidable in every measurement!